Chlamydia In The Mouth (Oral Chlamydia)

 • Chlamydia pneumoniae – which causes pneumonia in adults

-Do tests vary between different types of chlamydia? – yes.
+Yes.
 The tests for chlamydia will be different even for the same strain of chlamydia depending on where the infection is:

 Other different strains or types of chlamydia also require different tests as they affect other parts of the body such as the lungs or eyes.

-Does treatment vary between types of chlamydia? – generally not very much.
+Generally not very much.
 Because different types of chlamydia are still all bacterial infections, they are usually treated with broad spectrum antibiotics like doxycycline.

-How to avoid getting infected – the only guaranteed way to avoid chlamydia is not having sex, but this is not a suitable options for most people.
+The only guaranteed way to avoid chlamydia is not having sex, but this is not a suitable option for most people.
 To reduce your chance of getting chlamydia you can try the following:

 • Choose sexual partners carefully – however difficult, you should try to discuss any previous sexual history with a new partner before you first have sex